codepath/android_guides/Google-Maps-API-v2-Usage.md

 </LinearLayout>
 ```

-And here is the code you need to implement your own `InfoWindowAdpapter` class.
+And here is the code you need to implement your own `InfoWindowAdapter` class.

 ```java